EvolOfThings/Evoluron/Evoluron.md

 - Make list of tasks and set deadline for each.
 Review weekly.

--Eat bland food and take cold showers.
+- Eat bland food and take cold showers.
 Avoid instant dopamine hits, practice dopamine disruption technique.

+- Take a break